pnp/PnP-Transformation/JDP Remediation - CSOM/JDP.Remediation.Console/Readme.md

 #### Input ####
 - **PreMT_MissingFeature.csv**
 	* This is a CSV that follows the format and content of the PreMT_MissingFeature.csv file of the Pre-Migration scan.
 A header row is expected with the following format:
+    	* FeatureId, Scope, ContentDatabase, WebApplication, SiteCollection, WebUrl

+OR

+- **Features_Usage.csv**
+	* This is a CSV that follows the format and content of the Features_Usage.csv file of the Discovery scan.
+A header row is expected with the following format:
-    	* ContentDatabase, FeatureId, FeatureTitle, SiteCollection, Source, UpgradeStatus, WebApplication, WebUrl
+    	* FeatureId, Scope, ContentDatabase, WebApplication, SiteCollection, WebUrl

 #### Output ####
-- **DeleteMissingFeatures-yyyyMMdd_hhmmss.log**
+- **DeleteFeatures-yyyyMMdd_hhmmss.log**
   * This is the verbose log file of the scan.
   * Success messages of interest:
       * SUCCESS: Deleted Feature {0} from web {1}